blues/app-accelerators/71-legacy-diesel-generator-fleet-performance-uplift/README.md

    arduino-cli compile --fqbn arduino:mbed_opta:opta_wifi firmware/diesel_gen_monitor/ --upload
    ```
 4. **Set Modbus register addresses:** In Notehub, navigate Fleet → Environment.
 Add variables `reg_engine_rpm`, `reg_fuel_pct`, `reg_load_pct`, `reg_oil_kpa`, `reg_coolant_c`, `reg_run_hours`, `reg_alarm_word` with the correct addresses from your controller's Modbus map.
 Set `modbus_baud`, `modbus_slave_id`, `modbus_parity`, `modbus_stop_bits` to match the controller's configuration.
 The device fetches these on the next inbound sync (120 minutes by default; to test immediately, set `inbound` to 1 minutes in `hub.set` on the device).
 5. **Validate:** Open Notehub and wait for the device to appear in the project.
-After the first Modbus poll (1 minutes) and report boundary (60 minutes), you'll see a `gen_summary.qo` note with `data_ok = 1`, fuel level, alarm word, and run status.
-If `data_ok = 0` on all notes, check wiring, register addresses, baud rate, and slave address against the controller's commissioning menu (see [Validation and Testing](#9-validation-and-testing) / "Modbus first-light").
+After the first Modbus poll (1 minutes) and report boundary (60 minutes), you'll see a `gen_summary.qo` Note with `data_ok = 1`, fuel level, alarm word, and run status.
+If `data_ok = 0` on all Notes, check wiring, register addresses, baud rate, and slave address against the controller's commissioning menu (see [Validation and Testing](#9-validation-and-testing) / "Modbus first-light").

 **Sample Note (gen_summary.qo):** Here is a sample Note this device emits: